dcip23e07/Python-Databases-Overview-filesystem/README.md

 ### Exercise 03: How to create and store json object to a file

-- Create a variable called `student_data` which which hold a dictionary with a name and role like this: `student_data = { "name": "Arif", "role": "teacher" }`
+- Create a variable called `student_data` which will hold a dictionary with a name and role like this: `student_data = { "name": "Arif", "role": "teacher" }`
 - Convert this dictionary to a JSON string using the `dumps()` method from the `json` module.
 - Save the output in to a JSON file (with an extension: `example.json`).